-Come to the Amazon Rainforest to meet the Shipibo people and partake in their ancient and sacred plant medicine Ayahuasca.
+Are you interested in setting up a private group retreat in the Amazon Rainforest, to meet the Shipibo and partake of their ancient and sacred plant medicine Ayahuasca?

 “Your task is not to seek love, but merely to seek and find all the barriers within yourself that you have built against it.”

 Ayahuasca holds a mirror to you.
 It reflects your internal landscape onto the surface of awareness, where you’re forced to confront it, to hold it, to listen to it, to learn from it.
 It sheds your stories and defenses and exposes your true nature, your true self.